suchermon/wagtailhoneypot/README.md

 ```

-## Optional Settings
+## Additional Settings

 They still got through our honey pots?!!
-Well, you can go to *Settings -> Wagtailhoneypot*, add their domains in there.
-We basically ignore those domains from processing just like the honey pot fields.
+Well, you can go to **Settings -> Wagtailhoneypot**, you can add:

+* `domains` - add as many as domains you want, it'll look through the `EmailInput` fields and filter those out
+* `keywords` - it'll look through the `Textarea` input fields and look those keywords within

 ### Adding the Honey pots

 When you create a wagtail `formpage`, you will now see a form field type named `HoneyPot Field` at the very bottom.
 I suggest set up: `Email`, `Name`, or `Phone` as `HoneyPot Field`, and the actual fields you want `Your Name`, `Your Email` or something less generic.
 Be creative!